stephengold/MonkeyWrench/README.md

   + "Lwjgl" for MonkeyWrench
   + "LwjglVerbose" for MonkeyWrench with verbose logging enabled
   + "SideBySide" to compare "Default" and "Lwjgl" side-by-side
-+ which model group is selected:
++ which asset group is selected:
   + "gltf-sample-models-20"
   + "gltf-sample-models-20-binary"
   + "gltf-sample-models-20-draco"
   + "gltf-sample-models-20-embedded"
   + "jme3-testdata-31"
   + "jme3-testdata-36"
-+ which model in the group is selected for loading
++ which asset in the group is selected for loading
-+ which animation (if any) in the loaded model (if any) is running
++ which animation (if any) in the loaded asset (if any) is running

 #### User controls